Certified Medication Aid (CMA)

 - Full Time

-Administer medication to clients/members and provide nursing services in accordance with their needs under the supervisor of a Registered Nurse (RN) or Licensed Practical Nurse (LPN).
+Administer medication to clients/members and provide nursing services in accordance with their needs under the supervision of a Registered Nurse (RN) or Licensed Practical Nurse (LPN).
 Ensure clients/members take the right medications at the right time and assist other staff members as needed. $2,000 SIGN ON BONUS!

 Duties and Responsibilities

-- Coordinate with nurse to assist with patient care including taking clients to appointments
+- Coordinate with nurses to assist with patient care, including taking clients to appointments.

-- Follow written or verbal instructions on how to manage mediations
+- Follow written or verbal instructions on how to manage medications

 - Respond to call light/code whites and code greens to assist with patient needs